nathaishik/igem-2024-website/README.md

 5. After you are done, run ```git add .``` to add any new files that you might have created.
 You can skip this step if you haven't added anything new.
 6. Run ```git commit -am "COMMIT MESSAGE"``` where COMMIT MESSAGE should mention what you modified.
 7. Now this step is a bit of a trick.
 By default, you won't be able to push from this branch directly.
 But run ```git push```.
 You should see an error message and that message contains the correct command to use to push to the online repository.
 Copy, paste and run that command to push your changes.
 8. Open the repository from your browser.
 Chances are, you should see a banner asking you to create a Pull Request.
 If not, manually create a pull request by navigating to the appropriate tab.
+Make sure to request merge into the ```dev``` branch and not the ```main``` branch.
 Fill in the necessary details and create the request.
 If everything's alright, I will accept the request.